-To rebalance these organisms, antibiotics can be used, particularly when SIBO is present.
-Additionally, herbal supplement with antimicrobial properties can also be used to support the bacterial balance.
+To rebalance these organisms, herbal antimicrobials can be used, particularly when SIBO is present to support the bacterial balance.

 Alongside the imbalance of bacteria that is often present in those with IBS, there can be changes along the gut lining.

-This Increased sensitivity in the nerves along the gut wall is something known as visceral hypersensitivity.
-This can be seen as where the nerves are on ‘high alert’ where even a small amount of gas feel painful.
+This increased sensitivity in the nerves along the gut wall is something known as visceral hypersensitivity.
+This can be seen when the nerves are on ‘high alert’ and when even a small amount of gas feels painful or triggers bloating.

 While symptoms of IBS can be present on a day-to-day basis and change gradually, there are several symptoms/changes in symptoms that would be considered ‘red flags’.

-To ensure there aren’t any changes in the digestive system, for example cancer, it is often best to speak with a GP.
+To ensure there aren’t any changes in the digestive system, it is often best to speak with a GP.

 - unexplained weight loss